LinuxlasGNUleaf/LotR-TriviaBot/README.md

 # Code Contributors
 Well, that would be me.
-If you want to contact me, you can also send me a DM on discord: `Linuxlas GNUleaf#1169`
+If you want to contact me, you can also send me a DM on Discord: `Linuxlas GNUleaf#1169`
 ## Trivia Questions Contributors
 * MC4dden
 * Eldarion